Social Media Is Bad for Artists (And We All Know It)

 How bad is social media really for artists?
 My personal conclusion.

 Ahh, the big dilemma.
 What to do now?
-I hate social media in a LOT of ways (I guess the novel above proved that quite impressively), but I also appreciate some aspects of it.
-I think it is possible to be a successful artist without social media, but for now, I will be keeping my social platforms.
+I dislike social media in a LOT of ways (I guess the novel above proved that quite impressively), but I also appreciate some aspects of it.

 And I always aim to put creating for myself first.
 Only then do I feel more light-hearted about consuming what other people are doing and can genuinely cheer for them.

-Would I judge social media differently – more positive – if my art had really blown up and I was what they call a ‘successful’ artist on social media?
-I don’t know.
-Maybe, but I still think many of the negative effects are universal, no matter how many followers you have.
+Would I judge social media differently – more positively – if my art had really blown up and I was what they call a ‘successful’ artist on social media?
+If I was less frustrated?
+Possibly!
+But I still think it would take a toll on me.
+Many of the negative effects are universal, no matter how many followers you have.

 In any case, I would never want to base an art business on social media only.
-It can be a contributing factor, but I urge other artists to consider whether all the effort and downsides are really worth it for them.
+It can be a contributing factor, but I urge all artists to consider whether all the effort and downsides are really worth it.
 My personal answer is no.

 Great blog post – thank you.
 You’ve articulated exactly how I feel and what I was thinking.
 Social media has become a huge weight on my shoulders and the pursuit of engagement, likes and followers has crushed my creativity.
 Your article helped my thinking along.
 I’m going to spend less time on socials, give it all a lower priority and make more art.
 Thank you again π